JeffersonLab/sim-recon/src/plugins/Calibration/PS_timing/scripts/README.md

-# PS/PSC Timing Offsets
+# PS/PSC timing offset scripts

-Follow these steps after running `hd_root` with the **PS_timing** plugin.
+## Purpose
+To determine TDC/ADC offsets and align the PS to the tagger.

+## Example
+To produce the offset histograms for run 11367:

+`hd_root -PPLUGINS=PS_timing hd_rawdata_011367_*.evio`

-The JANA configuration parameter `PSCHit:DELTA_T_ADC_TDC_MAX` should initially be set to a large value, such as 500 ns.
+The `PSCHit:DELTA_T_ADC_TDC_MAX` option should be added above and set to a large value, such as 500 ns, if starting with offsets that are zeroed out or if the offsets are expected to change significantly.

-`run.sh` assumes that the ROOT scripts are in the same directory.

 To run the ROOT scripts:

 `bash run.sh 11367 hd_root.root`

-To publish the results to the ccdb:
+To publish the offsets of run 11367 to the ccdb for 11367 onward:

-`bash publish.sh 11367`
+`bash publish.sh 11367 11367 inf`